yhassan-git-real/EmailManagement/CONTRIBUTING.md

 ## Pull Request Process

 1. Ensure your code follows the existing style conventions
-2. Update the README.md with details of changes if appropriate
+2. Update documentation (README.md, setup guides, etc.) with details of changes if appropriate
-3. The PR should work across major browsers
+3. The PR should work across major browsers (Chrome, Firefox, Edge, Safari)
-4. Ensure all tests pass (if implemented)
+4. Ensure all tests pass and add new tests for new functionality
+5. Verify that your changes don't break existing functionality
+6. Include screenshots for UI changes

 ## Commit Message Guidelines